 In this petition to court, Petrov is also called a friend of State Duma deputy Vladislav Reznik and then minister of communications Leonid Reiman.

-Source: Journalist Jürgen Roth’s archive.Support TBCA if you think this document is useful.
+Source: Journalist Jürgen Roth’s archive.Support TBCA if you think this document is useful : Support TBCA if you think this document is useful.
 Donations are processed by the publisher DRJI: